Mac and iPad imports to India will require a license, from today

 A new policy announced today means that Macs and iPad imports to India will require a license.
 The policy takes “immediate effect.”

-The move appears to be part of the company’s Made in India strategy, which uses a carrot-and-stick approach to encourage brands to set up local manufacturing plants for their products …
+The move appears to be part of the country’s Made in India strategy, which uses a carrot-and-stick approach to encourage brands to set up local manufacturing plants for their products …

 Background: How India solicited iPhone assembly

-Note: Update: Bloomberg today reports that both Apple and Samsung have responded to the sudden announcement by halting laptop imports into India.
-This is likely to be a temporary pause until a license is issued, but there’s no way to know how long this may take.